MES4520 – Topics in Middle East Politics and Society II

 This course focuses on one or more central topics in the field of Middle East politics and society.
 These topics are predominantly related to past or ongoing research activities in the Department of Culture Studies and Oriental Languages and may include topics such as democratization, state-society relations, Islamist movements, minorities, ethno-nationalist conflicts, insurgencies, gender issues, and the use of social media in the Middle East.

-The specific topic of the course will be announced before the semester starts, and the course does not overlap with MES4500 – Topics in Middle East Politics and Society I.
+The course does not overlap with MES4500 – Topics in Middle East Politics and Society I.

-Examples of courses that has been given in MES4520:
+Examples of topics that have been given in MES4520:

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.